Great Britain Online

 "A nice inexpensive DVD is "QRT 500 kc/s wireless telegraphy 1901-1997 the final transmissions from UK coast stations”.
 The DVD consists of a spoken introduction and brief history of the development of the marine distress and communication service on 500kc/s with the final soundtrack entirely in Morse code.
 It comes complete with a live recording of the final messages from Portpatrick, Wick, Cullercoats and Lands’ End with a transcript included a running time of approximately an hour.
 It’s priced at around £9 at Amazon UK."
 (A review by Billy in the FISTS CW Club Key Note magazine (Summer 2011, Issue 16, Series 2)).

 This is an archive DVD that we continue to sell because of its popularity.

-This is a brand new shrink-wrapped DVD which we, as the copyright holder and producer of the DVD, duplicated and which we sell on our site and on eBay.
+This is a brand new shrink-wrapped DVD which we, as the copyright holder and producer of the DVD, duplicated and which we sell on our site.